hk987654/AWS-Access-Policies/S3/S3_Share_Specific_Folder_Access/Readme.md

 1. Create an IAM Policy, allowing access to the specific Folder of S3 Bucket.
 2. Attach the Policy to the user.

+For more in-depth knowledge and additional resources, please refer to https://repost.aws/knowledge-center/s3-folder-user-access.

 **Sample Policy Files are attached in the folder.**